Olympic Park McDonald's: History

 McDonald's was an official sponsor and partner of the 2012 Olympics and Paralympics, with the International Olympic Committee not allowing any other vendors in the Olympic Park to sell chips unless sold alongside fish so as to avoid competition with the Olympic Park McDonald's.
-British medical experts criticised the 2012 Olympics and Paralympics for partnering with the McDonald's corporation, citing a perceived contradiction between the promotion of athleticism and the promotion of McDonald's food.
+The Academy of Medical Royal Colleges criticised the 2012 Olympics and Paralympics for partnering with the McDonald's corporation, citing a perceived contradiction between the promotion of athleticism and the promotion of McDonald's food.
 Londoners interviewed by Voice of America in 2012 disapproved of the sponsorship for similar reasons.

 During the Games, the restaurant had a staff of 2,000, with 500 working during opening hours.
 Most of the staff were selected from the top-performing McDonald's employees in the United Kingdom.
 The Olympic Park restaurant was the first McDonald's location to debut a new employee uniform designed by Wayne Hemingway.
 It had a seating capacity of 1,500, and served 14,000 people daily.
 It served an estimated 50,000 Big Mac burgers and 180,000 servings of chips during operation.

 The restaurant ended operation after six weeks.
-Seventy-five percent of the materials used in the restaurant's construction were designed to be reused or recycled after the Games.
+Seventy-five per cent of the materials used in the restaurant's construction were designed to be reused or recycled after the Games.
 Most of the upper floor was constructed from recycled lumber.
 About 5,500 items from the restaurant, including furniture, kitchen equipment, electrical components, air conditioning units, and timber, were reused across 1,200 other McDonald's restaurants in the United Kingdom.
 Other items, such as those made of plastic, were recycled.
 The building was constructed in six weeks and dismantled in four weeks.
 Jill McDonald, then-CEO of McDonald's UK, said that the restaurant was designed with sustainability in mind.